 The focus on economic transformation for Rwanda and its Region should be strengthened.
 While past economic growth was driven by an increase in the production of all sectors, economic structural transformation remains limited and productivity needs to be further increased.
 However, increasing agriculture productivity should be a concomitant goal with economic transformation.
-Developing new international destination markets for new crops such as e.g. flowers, vegetables and macadamia and securing and further exploiting the production capacity of traditional crops like tea and coffee are priorities for the agriculture sector agenda.
+Developing new international destination markets for new crops such as e.g. flowers, vegetables, and macadamia and securing and further exploiting the production capacity of traditional crops like tea and coffee are priorities for the agriculture sector agenda.

 Public finance in Rwanda is still dependent on foreign aid.
-The management of large financial inflows is of major importance as it can lead to a wider trade deficit, mechanism known as the Dutch disease.
+The management of large financial inflows is of major importance as it can lead to a wider trade deficit, a mechanism known as the Dutch disease.
 Findings suggest that Rwanda was able to avoid this trap by a good allocation of public resources.
 We need to keep this good practice and direct aid flows towards export promotion and technology improvements.
-This will avoid adverse effect of aid and allow Rwandan firms to access foreign markets, being more competitive and speed up economic transformation.
+This will avoid the adverse effect of aid and allow Rwandan firms to access foreign markets, being more competitive, and speed up economic transformation.

 …at a time of new demographic challenges

-The creation of new off farm jobs will be needed in a country with high fertility and land scarcity.
+The creation of new off-farm jobs will be needed in a country with high fertility and land scarcity.
 On the one hand, we have to ensure the sustainability of the soil together with the increase in land productivity, that is, we need to assess how plantation planning affects the long-term land’s quality.
-On the other hand, evidence suggest that in Rwanda, contrarily to Kenya, the high fertility rate is not a choice made by households but that fertility is partly unwanted and it is concentrated in some specific groups.
+On the other hand, evidence suggests that in Rwanda, contrarily to Kenya, the high fertility rate is not a choice made by households but that fertility is partly unwanted and it is concentrated in some specific groups.
 As a result, we need to target these specific groups and enforce the existing family planning services to further help people achieve their desired family size.

-…and in order to reduce poverty
+…and to reduce poverty

-Poverty reduction will be one of the most important goal of the coming EDPRS 3.
+Poverty reduction will be one of the most important goals of the coming EDPRS 3.
 Seeing poverty only from a consumption perspective is reductive.
-It needs to be complemented by other dimensions : education, health and living standards.
+It needs to be complemented by other dimensions : education, health, and living standards.
 And it is not an isolated topic.
 It is the opposite.
-As an example to reduce poverty : better education for our children in the rural area needs to go along with opportunities on the labour market, that is more off-farm jobs, which will be partly driven by cheap investment and supported by government spending in export promotion and investment in technologies, which will incentivises parents to invest today in the schoolings of their children, where language skills will be promoted.
+As an example to reduce poverty : better education for our children in the rural area needs to go along with opportunities on the labor market, that is more off-farm jobs, which will be partly driven by cheap investment and supported by government spending in export promotion and investment in technologies, which will incentivize parents to invest today in the schoolings of their children, where language skills will be promoted.
 Better educated people will reduce their fertility, accompanied by family planning services, which will in turn reduce poverty.
 Better-educated children will grow into better-educated parents, and will themselves better educate their children who will have better opportunities to live a life out of poverty, sustainably.
 This is the kind of story that has to be promoted through EDPRS 3.
-This a story that is based on evidence and this is the reason why we need further research at the agenda for Rwanda.
+This a story that is based on evidence and this is the reason why we need further research on the agenda for Rwanda.

 5. Closing remarks

-The Guest of Honour, Ms. Francoise Tengera Kayitare, Principal of the College of Business and Economies at the University of Rwanda who is also one of EPRN Board members congratulated EPRN for having organized such a big event with insightful deliberations.
+The Guest of Honour, Ms. Francoise Tengera Kayitare, Principal of the College of Business and Economics at the University of Rwanda who is also one of EPRN Board members congratulated EPRN for having organized such a big event with insightful deliberations.
 He thanked all speakers and participants in general.
 She emphasized on the role of bringing young researchers like students on-board as they are today and future researchers and policy analysts of Rwanda.
 We are excited to see such a big number of stakeholders, among them many students at our conference.
-This is proof that the work we are doing is doing is relevant and it gives us confidence that our mission to sustainably strengthen economic policy research and analysis in Rwanda is on a good way to being achieved.
+This is proof that the work we are doing is relevant and it gives us confidence that our mission to sustainably strengthen economic policy research and analysis in Rwanda is on a good way to being achieved.